schabiyo/EmpBook/README.md

 ` $ mvn spring-boot:run `

 To run the application with Atlas, change the atlas profile and run start the application as follow:
+Make sure to add include your current IP in your Atlas project IP Whitelist.

 ```
 ---